psanford/awsip/README.md

 awsip is a Go package that allows you to determine if an IP address belongs to AWS.

+A cli tool is also included in `cmd/awsip` for easily checking the status of an ip address.

 ## Example:

 ```